 Packing list for international students

-When you are coming to the UK for a year or more, it is hard to decide what to pack.
+When you are coming to the UK for a year or more or even just a few months, it is hard to decide what to pack.

 You will want to bring everything, ‘just in case’, but remember, you will have to carry your bags!